 They were a hit at our place!

-• Make a whirlygig with our free printable patterns
+• Try making a whirlygig with our free printable patterns

 • Make your own party hats to decorate with our simple templates (for real parties or just pretend)